 What Is A Rent To Own Property?

-Buying a rent to own property in Northern Kentucky simply means that it is a lease-option agreement with a traditional lease and an option to buy the property by the end of the lease period, typically three years.
+Buying a rent to own property in Greater Cincinnati Area simply means that it is a lease-option agreement with a traditional lease and an option to buy the property by the end of the lease period, typically three years.
 The lease-option agreement is not to be confused with the lease-purchase agreement, where you are required to purchase the property at the end of the lease term whether you really want to or not.
 You pay rent to the current owner/landlord through the duration of the lease, and a portion of it may even be applied towards the down payment of the house, or “rent credit.”

 Buying The Property

 You will most likely have to pay an option fee which is an upfront, non-refundable consideration for the ability or “option” to purchase the property in the future.
 This fee is negotiable but is usually between 2.5% and 7% of the purchase price.
 Your rent to own agreement should also specify when and how the final purchase price will be determined.
 Some buyers prefer to lock in the final purchase price when they sign the lease.
-This will help them if the house prices in Northern Kentucky are on the rise, but it might also be higher than the current market price.
+This will help them if the house prices in Greater Cincinnati Area are on the rise, but it might also be higher than the current market price.
 Other buyers will decide to determine the purchase price at the end of the lease to reflect a price more comparable to the current market price.

 Who Is Responsible For Taxes and Repairs?